 Directed by Robert Enrico

 Some of us can remember the way violent movies were condemned back in the 1960s, when pictures that seemed so important to us — Bonnie and Clyde, The Wild Bunch — were reviled by some as abominations to God and Man.
-I personally felt like Andy Hardy, working in a rural drugstore and being verbally eviscerated for venturing my approval of the ‘immoral’ The Graduate.
+I personally felt like Andy Hardy when I was working in a rural drugstore, and was verbally eviscerated for venturing my approval of the ‘immoral’ The Graduate.

 That’s all good and nostalgic, but what do I do when a movie’s violence makes me feel uncomfortable?
 I’ve tried some exploitation gore movies on for size, and have mostly been unimpressed.
 Sure, porn is porn.
 If people will pay to see an animal killed on screen, there will always be somebody willing to film it for them.

 Robert Enrico’s 1975 The Old Gun (Le vieux fusil) is quality filmmaking.
 It’s acted and directed extremely well.
-The subject concerns a French civilian who tries to avoid contact with the worst of the German occupation, only for calamity to strike his family in the worst way imaginable.
+The subject concerns a French civilian who tries to avoid contact with the German occupation, only for calamity to strike his family in the worst way imaginable.
 Peckinpah’s Straw Dogs presented an unpleasant husband and wife with a lousy relationship hardly worth saving.
 Enrico gives us an almost idealized marriage.
-The husband is virtuous, and the wife is so attractive and full of life that we feel much more personally involved.
+The husband is virtuous, and the wife is attractive and full of life.
+We feel much more personally involved.
 The show unspools with a feeling of sickness, of morbid apprehension.
 When the worst happens — and it’s more horrible than anything we’re prepared for — this viewer was caught off guard.
-We feel cast adrift, but the film continues with a well-done story of violent retribution, its killing more than justified.
+We feel cast adrift, but the film continues with a well-done story of violent retribution, its killings more than justified.
 In form, it’s still like Peckinpah’s super-exploitation slaughter-fest.
 Most of us look forward to the revenge killings, even if the husband commits them as if in a trance.

 In France of 1944, surgeon Julien Dandieu (Philippe Noiret) tries to keep his hospital functioning, even going so far as to buy black-market drugs for his patients.
 He and his associate François (Jean Bouise) try to conceal some wounded partisans, a dodge that has angered the local French Nazi collaborating police.
 With the Germans retreating, the surgeons wisely anticipate that the vengeful French Nazis may harm Julien’s family.
 So he sends his wife Clara (Romy Schneider) and daughter Florence (Catherine Delaporte) off to his country home, a private castle he’s been fixing up, in a small village a few hours away.
 Julien’s mother (Madeleine Ozeray) opts to stay in town.
 There’s no mail service, so a week later Julien drives home to check up.
 He discovers that the village locals have been rounded up into the church, and shot.
 He’s accustomed to seeing death and mutilation in many forms, yet must steel himself to cautiously continue.
 Julien approaches the castle carefully, and finds that his worst fear has come true.
 A retreating German patrol led by an SS officer (Joachim Hansen) has committed the atrocity in town, and then taken a break to look for liquor in the castle — and found Clara and Florence.

-As a revenge narrative, the show is more than satisfying.
+As a revenge narrative the show is more than satisfying.
 But the horror of Clara’s death is such a shock that the rest of the movie plays in a fog.
 Only now, seeing the show again thirty years later, can I appreciate how well it is made, how well Enrico tells the story.
-By the end of the show, Julien may be losing a grip on his mind.
+By the finish Julien may be losing a grip on his mind.
 Perhaps he held together just long enough to take his revenge.

 So the mourning for Clara brings forth unwelcome thoughts.
 Violent stories like this offer fantasy solutions for male insecurities.
 As with survivalist stories, the thought, “What would I do?” leads to us using our own imaginations for gruesome killings.
 Julien seems to discover new opportunities as they arise: that enemy soldier could be made to fall… those two could be easily drowned.
 In the end, I think The Old Gun shows us the problematic contradictions that arise when one tries to make a thoughtful and sensitive movie about war atrocities.